 Breastfeeding can be a beautiful, wonderful thing.
 But it isn’t for everyone, and that perfectly fine.
 Some women choose to breastfeed while others choose not to, and those are simply two ways to feed a baby.
-Unfortunately, there are people who make women feel guilty for the choices they make.
-Well I’m here to say let’s put an end to the bullying and stop the bressure.
+Unfortunately, there are people who make women feel guilty about the choices they make.
+Well, I’m here to say let’s put an end to the bullying and stop the bressure.

 Some people might not even realize they are being breastfeeding bullies, so I have put together this little quiz to help identify what makes a bully.

 Are You a Breastfeeding Bully?

 - Do you judge other moms for not breastfeeding?
 (Don’t be so judgy!)